Belkasoft CTF 6: Write-up

 If you have Belkasoft X, there is the way simpler solution:

-1. What if we could find the full version of this screenshot?
-Navigate to [Windows] → Artifacts → Overview → Pictures, right click and run Analyze pictures → Detect text
+1. What is we can find the full version of this screenshot?
+Navigate to Artifacts → Overview → Pictures, right click and run Analyze pictures → Detect text

 2. Once the OCR (text recognition) is completed, search for "LAARI ADA".
 You will get two more results that are located under the Windows temp folder: